NikhilMukraj/oxidized_ga/README.md

 Given a BitString, decodes the binary into usable float values (using the number of bits provided) and scales it to the given bounds

 - `bitstring`: A bitstring represented as a string (`ga.BitString.string`)
-- `lower_bounds`: (numpy float32 array, one element for each value decode should return) the lower bound to scale the output of decode to
+- `lower_bounds`: (1D numpy float32 array, one element for each value decode should return) the lower bound to scale the output of decode to
-- `upper_bounds`: (numpy float32 array, one element for each value decode should return) the upper bound to scale the output of decode to
+- `upper_bounds`: (1D numpy float32 array, one element for each value decode should return) the upper bound to scale the output of decode to
 - `n_bits`: The (positive) integer number of bits each value within the bitstring takes up

 ---